tbrowder/Mi6-Helper/README.md

     Creates a new module 'X' in parent directory 'Y' (default '.') using **mi6** and then changes some of the files and directories to satisfy the 'docs' option and, optionally, substitute 'blah...' with the user's short description (if it is provided).

-    CAUTION: If file `dist.ini` already exists in the parent directory, the program will abort **unless** the `force` opton is used.
+    CAUTION: If file `dist.ini` already exists in the parent directory, the program will abort **unless** the `force` option is used.
 Use the `force` option at your own risk!

   * old ***NOT YET IMPLEMENTED***